Susan’s Favorite Cookie Recipe

 Bake cookies on parchment paper at 350˚F, turning the cookie sheet about halfway through baking time.
 Approx. 6-11 minutes total baking time.
 Times vary according to size and thickness of cookie.

-* Cookies are fragile until cooled!
+* Cookies made with Silvana's are fragile until cooled!
 Let cool on parchment before removing with spatula.

 *Silvana’s Kitchen Gluten-Free All-Purpose Flour (makes more than you need for this recipe)

 6 cups (870 grams) white rice flour

 1½ cups (246 grams) potato starch

 In a large bowl, whisk together the rice flour, tapioca flour, potato starch, salt, and xanthan gum.
 Transfer unused flour to an airtight storage container and place in a cool, dry place or refrigerate.